 Or, if you think they’re truly ready to roll, they can stand up like the rest of us and walk around the room with the help of a handlebar placed at the very back – all you need to do is remove the seat, easy as that!

 The available toys and activities – a flower-shaped mirror with crinkle petals and a textured stem, a spinning ball for batting and a two-disc bead bar – leave something to be desired, but, thanks to its ease-of-use, its fold-ability for simple storage and machine-washable seat pad, it’s a definite bang-for-your-buck type of toy.

 For children between 15 and 25 pounds, under 32 inches tall and those who can support their own body weight with their legs.
 Comes equipped with non-skid friction pads for added safety.
-For your convenience, here’s the direct link to the product page on Amazon.
+For your convenience.

 The Baby Einstein Baby Neptune Explorer Walker